- EYFS Calculation Policy (709KB)

 – Level of support or extension provided by adults in the classroom

 – Use of manipulatives.
-These may be used to in terms of a progressive concrete – visual- abstract method (CVA) or may be used to help deepen understanding.
+These may be used to in terms of a progressive concrete – Pictorial- abstract method (CPA) or may be used to help deepen understanding.

 – Questioning increase in challenge through adjustment for depth and breadth to whole class learning.